catherinehhu/blog_site/content/blog/an-introduction/index.md

 On the Notes app on my phone, I keep one massive document called “good words,” where I have a running list of all my current favorite words, like *phantasmagoric* and *ephemeral* and *diaphanous*.
 They just sound right.

-During road trips and morning walks, I jot down notes, random ideas, anything that comes to mind, either on an index card, in an empty notebook, or in my phone.
+During 6 hour road trips and 6 am morning walks, I jot down notes, random ideas, anything that comes to mind, either on an index card, in an empty notebook, or in my phone.

 Maybe I'll have a groundbreaking idea one day, with a plot and a world I can spend 1000 pages building and developing—write my own memoir, too—but for now, I'm keeping my stories and sporadic bursts of inspiration here.